-What the scam HMRC tax refund emails look like
+What scam HMRC tax refund emails look like

-Though 'HMRC' tax scam emails are becoming more slick and sophisticated, there are a few obvious warning signs to watch out for.
+Though 'HMRC' tax scam emails and texts are becoming more slick and sophisticated, there are a few obvious warning signs to watch out for.

 These HMRC scam emails often contain the taxman's logo and official-style reference numbers.
 However, the dodgy English should set alarm bells ringing.

 Often, the email addresses appear genuine too, ending in 'hmrc.gov.uk', much like this one:

 However, the second address gives the game away.

 Here are some of the reported email addresses used to distribute the tax rebate emails, according to HMRC:

 The fake phishing website you click through to can also look genuine, as this example demonstrates.

 How you can tell the 'HMRC' tax email is a fake

 Simple: HMRC never contacts customers who are due a refund by email.
 It only ever sends such a letter by post.